The NCTE Transcripts: A Dataset of Elementary Math Classroom Transcripts: Acknowledgments

 \section{Acknowledgments}

-We thank Jing Liu, Hannah Kleen, Shyamoli Sanghi, Zach Himmelsbach, Zid Mancenido amd Dan Jurafsky for the productive conversations and their collaboration.
+We thank Shyamoli Sanghi for her assistance with finalizing the dataset.
+We also thank Jing Liu, Hannah Kleen, Zach Himmelsbach, Zid Mancenido amd Dan Jurafsky for the productive conversations and their collaboration.
 We are grateful to Dan McGinn for help with data sharing and to Christine Kuzdzal and Carol DeFreese for help with annotating student reasoning.